gabrielleuzinger/BlogFeedback-Data-Set/README.md

 To install the dependencies run in the project's main folder : `pip install -r requirements.txt`.

 To access the Jupyter Notebook that I created, run in the root folder of the `jupyter notebook` project.
-Soon after, your browser will open and just select the file `Forecasting passenger traffic.ipynb`.
+Soon after, your browser will open and just select the file `BlogFeedback Data Set.ipynb`.

 # Project structure